inkytonik/sbt-rats/wiki/usage.md

 The plugin can post-process the generated parser to make it more usable from Scala.
 Three plugin settings control this behaviour.

- * `ratsUsesScalaLists`: use normal Scala lists instead of Rats!' pair-based lists to represent values that arise from repeated constructs (EBNF star and plus operators).
+ * `ratsScalaRepetitionType`: specify the sequence type to use to represent values that arise from repeated constructs (EBNF star and plus operators).
+Possible values are `Some (ListType)` and `Some (VectorType)`.
+The latter is recommended if you are using recent versions of Kiama since it ensures that all sequences will be unique.
+Default: `None` which means that the default sequence representation of Rats! will be used.

  * `ratsUseScalaOptions`: use Scala `Option` values instead of normal values and `null` to represent optional constructs (EBNF question mark operator).